iYadavVaibhav/stem/docs/0-Information-Technology/docker.md

 Dev Containers are made available in VS Code.
 It basically runs a docker container in docker enginer.
 Then VS Code connects to it using remote connection.
 Anything you run on the container, is exposed via a port.
 This can then be accessed via host, if you add `"remote.localPortHost": "allInterfaces",` to vs code settings, you can access this host and port on you lan via any other device.

+**Caution...!** Anything that is saved outside `workspaces` folder will be deleted if the container is removed.
+This is because only `workspaces` folder persists as volume.

+- 'Epic Swartz' was a ubuntu container, that has mounted volumne.
+  - Ubnutu (epic swartz) is name and alias, its same thing.
+  - `/workspaces/ubuntu` has repos.
+This is volume on host.
+  - `/home/vscode/code/repo` has different repos.
+This is on host at `/Users/vab/OrbStack/docker/containers/epic_swartz/home/vscode/code/repo/microblog-api/microblog-api`.
+This got deleted on removing container.

+**Ways to use dev container**

+- New dev container - opens new container based on config selected.
+Maps a new volume.
+- Open a folder in container - opens new container for first use.
+Binds folder to volume.
+Useful for continued development.
+- Attach to running Container - open the home dir of container user, `/home/vscode`

+### New Dev Container

+Opening a repo in its own vscode window

+- on the termial, cd to the repo and do code .

+Useful when you have to test something new once.
+Anything you do will get deleted if container is removed, only workspaces folder is left as volume

+### Open Folder in Container

+Opens a host folder in container.
+Container has only this folder under `/workspaces/`

+For first time, it asks container config and takes a while.
+For next runs, its starts in seconds.

+Steps

+- Click remote explorer
+- Open Folder in Container...
+- Select folder on host. `/path-to/folder-in-cntnr-1`
+- Add user config file.
+- Select tools/frameworks.
+- Done

+What happends in background by VS Code:

+- Downloads the image based on tools you selectd
+- Build the image
+- Attaches volume, bind mount with folder on host.
+Attaches volume mount `vscode` fro vscode-server stuff.
+- Starts the container
+- Connects VS code to container
+- Opens host folder in container
+- Click 'Remote Explorer' extension to see all these details in vscode.

+User Owner and Permissions in Container

+- On terminal, user is `vscode`.
+- Folder is located in `/workspaces/folder-in-cntnr-1`

+Git Configs

+- By default showed config set in ORB Stack.

+Extensions

+- can be configured in `.devcontainer/devcontainer.json`

+Ports

+- can be configured in `.devcontainer/devcontainer.json`

+Files location

+- File saved on container is saved on host as well.
+- File saved on host is reflected on container.

+Opening other folders

+- Opening other folder with same framework selected was fast.
+That is repeated the same thing for another folder on host, selected python as framework for container, then it opened in seconds.

+Closing Tear Dow

+- Closing the vscode window, stops the running container.
+Does not delete it.

+### Opening Source Tree in Container

+Same as opening a folder in container.
+Instead of one project repo, you can open a parent folder that has all your repos.
+This will have all repos in container.
+Now you can simply open any folder under parent folder (which will be a repo) in a new vscode window.
+You can also see this on the remote expolorer extension sidebar.

+More on this can be found on [Configure separate containers](https://code.visualstudio.com/remote/advancedcontainers/configure-separate-containers)

+Binded volume can be slow compared to mounted volume.
+You can do the same thing above (open source tree) by mounting a volume to container, and Clone your entire source tree inside of a named volume rather than locally (on host).
+More on [Use a named volume for your entire source tree](https://code.visualstudio.com/remote/advancedcontainers/improve-performance#_use-a-named-volume-for-your-entire-source-tree)

 Links:

 - <https://containers.dev/>